saraelmoghazy/ToDoList_Batch2/README.md

 The application displays a list of tasks (name/ date and time / icon with first letter of task) with Fab button to add new task

-When long click on task show 2 toolbar actions (remove/finish tasks) • Remove will remove task and update list, show confirmation dialog first. • Finish will update task status.
+When long click on task show 2 toolbar actions (finish tasks) and swipe will remove task • Remove will remove task and update list, show confirmation dialog first. • Finish will update task status.

 Screen 2: Add task